Loraine James

-Loraine James, also known as Whatever the Weather, is a British electronic producer and musician.
+Loraine James (born 18 December 1995), also known as Whatever the Weather, is a British electronic music producer and musician.

 Early life

 Loraine James was raised in an Alma Estate tower block in Enfield, North London.
 Her interest in music began in childhood.
 She took piano lessons, and was allured by 2000s alternative bands like Paramore and Death Cab for Cutie, as well as the calypso and funk music her mother introduced her to.
 In her adolescence, James took an interest in electronic music and was inspired by IDM artists like Squarepusher and Telefon Tel Aviv.

 She majored in commercial music at the University of Westminster.
 Despite this, James planned on following in the footsteps of her mother and pursuing a career in education.